+ime, geography, people and events

+uniquely shape each community.
+It is

+the combination of the individual

+tree and varies though and public buildings

-ime, geography, people and events uniquely shape each community.
-It is the combination of the individual places-houses and yards, stores and public buildings, trees and sidewalks, streets and alleys-that form the community's overall character.
+places-houses and yards, stores and public buildings, trees and sidewalks, streets and alleys-that form the community's overall character.
 The primary reason for establishing local historic districts is to manage how change occurs in a designated area to ensure that as much of the original character as possible remains intact.
 After all, changes that occur to one property can impact the property next door, the block, and ultimately the neighborhood overall.
-Local historic district designation provides communities with the legal tools to protect their local landmarks and architectural character.
+Local historic district designation provides communities with the legal tools to protect their local landmarks

-Benefits of Local Historic District Designation Local historic districts provide a wide range of benefits to a community including:
+Benefits of Local Historic District Designation

+Local historic districts provide a wide range of benefits to a community including:

-Legal protection for historic resource:
+- Legal protection for historic resources

 - Increased property and resale values

 - Eligibility for preservation tax incentives

-Certified Local Government program
+- Certified Local Government program

 - A better quality of life